What is the demand for tourism services in developing countries?

 Eastern European countries are growing source markets

 Eastern European countries can also be interesting.
 They are emerging markets for outbound tourism that still have to reach maturity.
 Due to rapidly growing economies, Eastern European travellers are increasingly travelling abroad.
-In fact, Eastern Europe showed some of the highest average annual growth rates in trips to developing countries between 2011 and 2015.
-Especially promising are Estonia (5.3%), Bulgaria (5.2%), Hungary (4.4%), Lithuania (2.9%) and Croatia (2.2%).
+In fact, Eastern Europe shows some of the highest average annual growth rates in trips to developing countries between 2012 and 2016.
+Especially promising are Hungary (11%), Lithuania (6.7%), Bulgaria (4.0%) and Croatia (2.8%).

-- Target Eastern European countries with a growing market for destinations in developing countries.
+- Target Eastern European countries with a growing market for developing country destinations.

-- Most travellers in these countries are first-generation travellers.
-They generally choose mainstream holidays such as sun and beach holidays or round trips.
-For more insight into the Eastern European tourism market, see our study of Outbound tourism from emerging Eastern European countries.
+- Most travellers in these countries are first generation travellers.
+They generally choose mainstream holidays like sun and beach holidays and round trips.
+For more insights into the Eastern European tourism market, see our study about outbound tourism from emerging Eastern European countries.

 Smaller northern and western European countries are also promising